What is Multimodality?: A task-relative definition

-\paragraph{Images vs. text} By our definition, tasks working with images (stacks of intensity matrices) and text in ASCII format are multimodal, because they consist of different atomic units of information: An image can be truthfully described by multiple textual descriptions, and similarly, text translates equivocally to images (e.g., pictures of different hand writings).
+By our definition, tasks working with images (stacks of intensity matrices) and text in ASCII format are multimodal, because they consist of different atomic units of information: An image can be truthfully described by multiple textual descriptions, and similarly, text translates equivocally to images (e.g., pictures of different hand writings).
 The decision becomes less clear-cut, if we are given two inputs: natural images and images of text.
 Both inputs are intensity matrices and therefore unimodal.
-However, if the task does not consider the differences in hand writing style and applies Optical Character Recognition to obtain a uniform text representation, the \emph{images of text} turn into \emph{text} in pre-processing, and the task becomes multimodal.
+However, if the task does not consider the differences in hand writing style and applies Optical Character Recognition on the images of text to obtain e.g. an ASCII text representation, the \emph{images of text} turn into \emph{text} in pre-processing.
+These, alongside the images, make the setting multimodal.
+In the next paragraph we will show examples of both of these approaches -- using images of text unimodally, or using OCR to convert the images of text to the two modalities of images \emph{and} text.

+\paragraph{Examples concerning images of text} For us as humans, it is tempting to see an image with text and think of it immediately as multimodal.
+But we experience text through our visual apparatus.
+For ML systems, images are always stacks of pixel matrices.
+Some images contain pixels that can be read by humans as text, others only contain pixels that depict an object -- but the unit of information stays the same.
+To disentangle the issue of how images, text, and images of text relate to multimodality, we give two examples of multimodal models -- winning models of the Hateful Meme Challenge dataset and CLIP.